codeliner/php-ddd-cargo-sample/README.md

 Chapter Overview
 ----------------

+###ChapterOne
+`git checkout ChapterOne`
+Chapter One release contains the first draft of the Cargo DDD model.
+It contains the Entities `Cargo` and `Voyage` and also an `Application BookingService` that works with an `overbooking policy` to allow the booking of a Cargo even when the Voyage has not enough free capacity.

 Support
 -------
 If you have any problems with the application please let me know and send me an email `kontakt[at]codeliner[dot]ws`.